Mick Wallace: Member of the European Parliament (2019–2024)

-Wallace has stated his opposition to vaccination certificates.
-He has said "I’m not anti-vax but we’re going down a dangerous path with Covid pass" and expressed concerns about civil liberties.
-Both Wallace and Daly have refused to present vaccination certs upon entering the European Parliament, resulting in them being reprimanded by the European Parliament.
+During the COVID-19 pandemic, Wallace opposed vaccination passports.
+He has said "I’m not anti-vax but we're going down a dangerous path with Covid pass" and expressed concerns about civil liberties.
+Both Wallace and Daly have refused to present vaccination certs upon entering the European Parliament, resulting in them being reprimanded.

-In April 2022, Wallace and Daly initiated defamation proceedings against RTÉ.

-On 15 September 2022, he was one of 16 MEPs who voted against condemning President Daniel Ortega of Nicaragua for human rights violations, in particular the arrest of Bishop Rolando Álvarez.

 In November 2022, Wallace criticised protests in Iran following the death of Mahsa Amini, accusing some protestors of violence and destruction and saying it "would not be tolerated anywhere".